 Health concerns related to sulfur dioxide (SO2) exposure include respiratory problems and lung damage.
 Tree, plant, and stone damage, acid rain, and haze are some of the environmental effects of sulfur dioxide (SO2) emissions.

-Sulfur reduction in diesel fuel has also enabled the use of advance emission control devices in modern diesel engines.
+Sulfur reduction in diesel fuel has also enabled the use of advanced emission control devices in modern diesel engines.
 These devices have been able to reduce nitrogen oxide and particulate matter emissions by 90% and 95% respectively.
 Nitrogen oxide and particulate matter have both been found to contribute to serious health problems such as premature mortality, aggravation of respiratory and cardiovascular disease, aggravation of existing asthma, acute respiratory symptoms, chronic bronchitis, and decreased lung function.
 In addition to these issues, NOx and particulate matter emissions are suspected to be carcinogenic and contribute to the development of lung cancer.

 In 2004, it was estimated that heavy-duty trucks and buses were responsible for about 1/3 of all nitrogen oxide and particulate matter emissions.
-By reducing emissions from these popular modes of transport, it can become apparently clear that the benefits of ultra low sulfur diesel lie in the betterment of both public health and the surrounding environment.
+By reducing emissions from these popular modes of transport, it can become apparently clear that the benefits of ultra-low sulfur diesel lie in the betterment of both public health and the surrounding environment.

 Removing sulfur contents from diesel fuel has been shown to greatly alter the lubricity and overall chemical composition of the fuel.
 Refineries use severe hydrotreating to remove sulfur.
-This is a process which also happens to decrease diesel’s natural lubricity, lower energy density (fuel economy), and increases overall production costs.
+This is a process that also happens to decrease diesel’s natural lubricity, lower energy density (fuel economy), and increases overall production costs.

 In 2007, pollution awareness and prevention were on the rise as emission mandates came into full effect.
 Since then, tank corrosion has hit an all-time high for both gasoline and diesel storage.
-A recent study suggests this may be symptomatic of fuel tankers participating in switch loading where tanker trucks might transport ethanol-based gasoline one day only to haul ultra low sulfur diesel the next.
+A recent study suggests this may be symptomatic of fuel tankers participating in switch loading where tanker trucks might transport ethanol-based gasoline one day only to haul ultra-low sulfur diesel the next.

-In conclusion, the benefits of ultra low sulfur diesel are undeniably noble but, as with many significant changes, there will always be trade-offs to consider.
+In conclusion, the benefits of ultra-low sulfur diesel are undeniably noble but, as with many significant changes, there will always be trade-offs to consider.